mbalatsko/emailverifier-kt/README.md

 }

-// Pass the custom client in the configuration val config = EmailVerifierConfig(
+// Pass the custom client in the configuration val verifier = emailVerifier {
     httpClient = customHttpClient
-)

-// The verifier will use your client for all network requests val verifier = EmailVerifier.init(config)
+}
 ```

 ### 5. Performance Considerations

-The `EmailVerifier.init()` method performs several network requests to download the necessary data for the various checks.
-To avoid re-downloading this data every time you want to verify an email, it is highly recommended to **create a single instance of the `EmailVerifier` and reuse it throughout the lifecycle of your application**.
+The `emailVerifier {}` call performs several network requests to download the necessary data for the various checks.
+To avoid re-downloading this data every time you want to verify an email, it is highly recommended to **create a single
+instance of the `EmailVerifier` and reuse it throughout the lifecycle of your application**.

 ## ⚙️ Powered By
 * `ktor` for asynchronous HTTP